 Nonprofit private schools can include a Public School Placement Restricted Working Capital Fund (Working Capital Fund) in the tuition rate charged to public school districts as allowed per N.J.A.C.
 6A:23A-18.7.
 The amount of Working Capital Fund to be included in the tuition rate is calculated on the "Statement of Tuition Rate Computation - Working Capital Fund Computation."
-The purpose of this statement is to determine the maximum working capital fund Balance from June 30, 2009 is in excess of 15 percent times the Total Public School Placement Expenditures, this excess must be used to reduce the Total Public School Expenditures to determine the Certified Actual Cost Per Student.
+The purpose of this statement is to determine the maximum working capital that can be included in the Certified Actual Cost Per Student.
+If the Prior Year Working Capital Fund Balance from June 30, 2010 is in excess of 15 percent times the Total Public School Placement Expenditures, this excess must be used to reduce the Total Public School Expenditures to determine the Certified Actual Cost Per Student.
 Additionally, in accordance with N.J.A.C.
 6A:23A-18.7(c) any gain or loss on the sale of fixed assets (except for buildings and/or land) or items originally purchased through funds charged in the certified actual cost per student shall be netted against or if applicable added the total allowable costs to determine the certified actual cost per student.

 Beginning in the 2001-2002 school year, a nonprofit private school for students with disabilities may include in the Certified Actual Cost Per Student a Working Capital Fund equal to the lesser of the following: 15 percent times the Total Public School Placement Expenditures less the Prior Year Working Capital Fund Balance or 2.5 percent times the Total Public School Placement Expenditures.
-If 15 percent times the Total Public School Placement Expenditures less the Prior Year Working Capital Fund Balance results in a negative amount, the Total Public School Placement Expenditures is reduced by this amount to determine the Total Public School Placement Expenditures and Working Capital.
+If 15 percent times the Total Public School Placement Expenditures less the Prior

+Year Working Capital Fund Balance results in a negative amount, the Total Public School Placement Expenditures is reduced by this amount to determine the Total Public School Placement Expenditures and Working Capital.